Hatching Brine Shrimp is a very simple process that requires only five things:

 Using fresh eggs is very important as the shelf life has a direct impact on the hatching rate.

-The eggs will gradually sink to the bottom of the water tank, if they float you can stir the water with your finger during the first hours.
+The eggs will gradually sink to the bottom of the water tank, if they float you can stir the water with a spoon during the first hours.

 The water temperature is very important for the Brine Shrimp hatching, the optimum water temperature / Optimum Hatching temperature should be about room temperature (range between 20°C–25°C or 68°F–79°F) to decrease the hatching time and increase the hatch rate.
 A warm incubation temperature works wonders on the hatch rate and survival rate so if you live in a very cold area you may consider using an aquarium heater.